 The smart home team at Digital Trends has formally tested roughly 100 appliances across 50 different brands.
 Based on our testing and research, our pick for the best dishwasher is the .
-It offers a lot of performance without the high price, as well as an unprecedented level of rack control.
+It offers a lot in the way of performance at an affordable price, and it has an unprecedented level of rack control.

-The Bosch 300 Series isn’t the only exceptional model we’ve encountered.
+The Bosch 300 Series isn’t the only exceptional model we’ve encountered, though.
 We’ve also included our pick for the best cheap dishwasher, the best drying dishwasher, the best cleaning dishwasher, and the best dishwasher for hard water.